MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 ## Set up pipelines with Jenkins

-**To include workflows to automate Teams app development process with Jenkins**:
+To include workflows to automate Teams app development process with Jenkins:

 ### Create workflow templates using the Teams Toolkit in Visual Studio Code